enormandeau/stacks_workflow/README.md

 If you are using Ion Proton data, the effect of the trimLength parameter used above on the number of usable SNPs you recover at the end may not be trivial.
+As a rule of thumb, a trim length of 80bp should produce good results.
 We suggest you run tests with a smaller group of samples to determine what length to trim to.
 For highly variant species, short loci will be more likely to contain SNPs and long loci to contain more than one SNP, which is not always informative.
 Thus, trimming to shorter lengths may be more interesting for highly variant species.

 ### Rename samples